All Episodes

 Put me in the 48.

-It's like an overcoat on it.
+It's like an overcoat on me.

 TV does make you look heavier than you are, though.